tsobti/HacktoberFest2020/README.md

 - Change text color inside the button.
 - Can add links to hacktoberfest social media accounts like instagram, twitter, etc.
 - Can also link to digital ocean official website.
 - Can improve the text "Steps to be followed".
+- Update/improve the README.

 Special thanks:+1: to: